Predatory publishing: Federal Trade Commission vs. OMICS Group, Inc.

-On 25 August 2016, the Federal Trade Commission (FTC) filed a lawsuit against the OMICS Group, iMedPub, Conference Series, and the individual Srinubabu Gedela, an Indian national who is president of the companies.
+On 25 August 2016, the United States Federal Trade Commission (FTC) filed a lawsuit against iMedPub, Conference Series, their parent company OMICS Publishing Group, and the company's president Srinubabu Gedela.
 In the lawsuit, the defendants are accused of "deceiving academics and researchers about the nature of its publications and hiding publication fees ranging from hundreds to thousands of dollars".
 The FTC was also responding to pressure to take action against predatory publishers.
-Attorneys for the OMICS Group published a response on their website, claiming "your FTC allegations are baseless.
-Further we understand that FTC working towards favoring some subscription based journals publishers who are earring [sic] Billions of dollars rom [sic] scientists literature", suggesting that corporations in the scientific publishing business were behind the allegations.
-In March 2019, the FTC won the suit in a summary judgement and was awarded $50,130,811 in damages and a broad injunction against OMICS practices.
-It is unlikely that the FTC will ever collect the award, since the rulings of US courts are not enforceable in India, and since OMICS does not have property in the US.
+Attorneys for OMICS published a response on their website, claiming "your FTC allegations are baseless.
+Further we understand that FTC working towards favoring some subscription based journals publishers who are earring[sic] Billions of dollars rom[sic] scientists literature", suggesting that corporations in the scientific publishing business were behind the allegations.
+In March 2019, the FTC won the suit in a summary judgement and was awarded $50,130,811 in damages and a broad injunction against OMICS Group's practices.
+It is unlikely that the FTC will ever collect the award, as the rulings of US courts are not enforceable in India, and because OMICS does not have property in the US.